-There are a number of agencies that provide assistance in resolving disputes (for example, see “Dispute Settlement Centre of Victoria”).
-Some services (such as those provided by the DSCV) are free; others may charge means-tested fees.
+There are a number of agencies that provide assistance in resolving disputes (e.g. see “Dispute Settlement Centre of Victoria”).
+Some services (e.g. those provided by the DSCV) are free; others may charge means-tested fees.

 The Dispute Settlement Centre of Victoria (DSCV) has been set up by the Department of Justice to help individuals resolve disputes quickly, fairly and cheaply.
 It provides dispute resolution advice, a mediation service, referrals to other specialist services, and formal conflict training programs.

 The DSCV is focused on helping people to find solutions to disputes that arise in a number of situations, including:

 •civil disputes; and